Israel Travel Insurance: Plans & Prices

 Travel Delays and/or Disruptions

-Flights to and from Israel can experience delays or cancellations due to various factors, including security alerts or regional tensions.
+Flights to and from Ben Gurion International Airport (TLV), Israel’s major airport, can experience significant delays and cancellations due to various factors, including security alerts or regional tensions.

-Travel Delay coverage can compensate for additional accommodation, meals, and transportation expenses incurred due to covered delays.
+Travel Delay coverage can reimburse you for meals, accommodation, and local transportation expenses incurred due to significant delays and missed connections.

 Pilgrimage and Religious Tourism Risks

-Many travelers visit Israel for religious pilgrimages, often involving extensive itineraries and prepaid arrangements.
-Unexpected events, such as illness or political unrest, can disrupt these plans.
+Many travelers visit Israel for religious pilgrimages, often involving extended visits, organized tours, and lots of planning.
+Unexpected events, such as illness or political unrest, can disrupt these plans, forcing travelers to cancel their trips.

 Adventure Activities and Outdoor Excursions

-Israel offers various outdoor activities, including hiking in the Negev Desert or exploring archaeological sites.
-These activities carry inherent risks that may not be covered under standard insurance policies.
+Israel offers various outdoor activities, including hiking in the Negev Desert, rappelling, kayaking, trekking, and exploring famous archaeological sites.
+These activities carry inherent risks that are not always covered by standard insurance policies.

-✅ Adding Adventure Sports coverage to your policy can ensure coverage for medical expenses and evacuations related to these activities.
+✅ Purchasing an adventure sports travel insurance policy can ensure coverage for medical expenses and evacuations incurred while participating in high-risk activities.

 More Details on the Best Travel Insurance for Israel